 - dash of salt

-Using this ratio will result in apple oatmeal that is thick and creamy right out of the crock pot.
-So, if you like a thinner oatmeal, add more liquid.
+Using this ratio will result in apple oatmeal that is very creamy right out of the crock pot.
+So, if you like a thicker oatmeal, use less liquid, about 3 ½ cups per cup of oats.
+Less liquid may also reduce cooking time.

 As the oatmeal cools, it will become even thicker.
 So if you are prepping for the week ahead or freezing some of the cooked oatmeal, you may wish to add some water or almond milk to the oatmeal when you reheat it to get the consistency you like.